-In this paper, we want to raise the intriguing question of whether LLMs can function as low-level controllers for achieving dynamic tasks like robot walking?
-This requires us to address the challenges mentioned above.
-We do this by exploring a new paradigm that leverages few-shot prompts with a large language model, i.e., GPT-4, to directly output robot control actions.
-We hypothesize that, given prompts collected from the physical environment, LLMs can learn to interact with it in context, even though they are purely trained on text data.
+We explore a new paradigm that leverages few-shot prompts with an LLM, e.g., GPT-4, to output robot control actions, i.e., target joint position, directly.
+We utilize LLMs as a controller, diverging from the conventional approach of employing LLMs primarily as planners.
+We hypothesize that, given prompts collected from the physical environment, LLMs can learn to interact with it in-context, even though they are purely trained on text data.
 Moreover, we do not perform any fine-tuning of the LLM with task-specific robot data.
-We adopt a few-shot prompt approach as widely adopted in the natural language field.
+We adopt a few-shot prompt approach, which contains historical observation and actions.
 Furthermore, we consider a dynamic control task of robot walking.
 A visualization of the paradigm is illustrated in Fig.~\ref{fig:cover}.
-We term this paradigm as prompting a robot to walk.
-Grounded in a physical environment, LLMs output target joint positions to allow a robot to walk given a designed text prompt, which includes a description prompt and an observation and action prompt.
-Consequently, the robot is able to interact with the physical world through the generated control actions and get the observations from the environment.
-As a summary, the contributions of our work are as follows. \begin{itemize} \item Our main contribution is a framework for prompting a robot to walk with LLMs, where LLMs act as a feedback policy. \item We propose and systematically analyze a text prompt design that enables LLMs to in-context learn robot walking behaviors. \item We extensively validate our framework on different robots, various terrains, and multiple simulators. \end{itemize}
+We term this paradigm as \emph{prompting a robot to walk}.
+Grounded in a physical environment, the LLM takes a designed text prompt, which includes a description prompt and an observation and action prompt, and outputs target joint positions to allow a robot to walk.
+Consequently, the robot is able to interact with the physical world through the generated control actions and gets the observations from the environment.
+In summary, the contributions are as follows: \begin{itemize} \item Our main contribution is a framework for prompting a robot to walk with LLMs, where LLMs act as a feedback policy rather than a planner as is common in recent work. \item We propose and systematically analyze a text prompt design that enables LLMs to in-context learn robot walking behaviors. \item We extensively validate our framework on different robots, various terrains, and multiple simulators. \end{itemize}

-\subsection{Related Work}
+\section{Related Work}

 \textbf{Large Language Models for Robotics.} Large language models have recently become a popular tool for robotics including manipulation \cite{ahn2022can, driess2023palm, brohan2023rt, liang2023code, huang2022inner, yenamandra2023homerobot, huang2023voxposer}, locomotion \cite{tang2023saytap, yu2023language}, navigation \cite{huang2022language, shah2023lm, huang2023visual, guo2023doremi}, etc. Additionally, there are some recent research efforts to develop language agents \cite{yao2022react, sumers2023cognitive} using LLMs as the core.